R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 The primary objectives of this annotation procedure are:

-- To resolve ambiguities and variations in diagnostic nomenclature (e.g., "BCC" → "Basal cell carcinoma" → ICD-11 code) to establish a unified diagnostic vocabulary.
+- To resolve ambiguities and variations in diagnostic nomenclature (e.g., "Hemangioma" → "Haemangioma" → standardized Target Name → ICD-11 code) for a unified diagnostic vocabulary.

 - To identify and consolidate diagnostically distinct conditions that cannot be reliably distinguished based on visual features alone, preventing the model from learning spurious artifacts.
 For example, contact dermatitis and atopic dermatitis have different ICD-11 codes but share overlapping visual presentations; these are consolidated into a single "Visible ICD-11" target category (e.g., "Eczematous dermatitis") that encompasses both conditions.
 The final differentiation between such conditions is the responsibility of the healthcare professional, who has access to additional clinical information (patient history, symptoms, triggering factors, etc.) beyond what is visible in the image.

-- To produce a version-controlled artifact that serves as the ground truth diagnostic classification for all images in the development dataset, as specified in the
+- To produce a version-controlled artifact that serves as the ground truth diagnostic classification for all images in the development dataset.

 Annotation Personnel